Nottingham University Hospitals wants to reassure you that we are doing all we can to improve our maternity services

 We have been working hard over the last eighteen months to make improvements across our maternity services.
 With the help of your feedback, support from colleagues across healthcare, local councillors and MPs, and of course the dedication of our staff, we have made a number of improvements.

-At the start of March 2022 we welcomed inspectors from our regulators – the Care Quality Commission – back into our services, and they published their report today.
+At the start of March 2022 we welcomed inspectors from our regulators – the Care Quality Commission – back into our services, and they published their report, which you can read here.
 They have noted a number of these improvements, however, they also picked up on areas of concern.

 We realise this may be hard for you to see if you are planning to have your baby in our care, and it is certainly disappointing for our staff.
-We know that real improvement takes time – and we believe it will take three years to get back to a service rated as ‘good’ overall.
+We know that real improvement takes time.
 We are committed to improving the pace at which we make the changes needed, while ensuring that any improvements are sustainable.

 One of the biggest challenges we face is staffing.
 Like our neighbouring hospitals, the national shortage of midwives is having a particular impact.
 We want to reassure you that we are making every effort to recruit as many midwives, doctors and support staff to our team as we can.